DIY Simple Seed Starting

 Purchasing the seeds early can be tricky but when I know what veggies and flowers I want to start I purchase in January.
 I first outline my gardens and design what will go where and what we for sure want to plant.
 Designing your gardens helps you not overbuy plus stay focused on what will grow well in the different areas you want a garden.
 We have a TON of shade so I have to work that angle too.

 First DIY Step

-Visualize: Like I stated above picture, draw out, take a walk around your home or area and design you the layout of plants.
-Since we have this adorable new Tack Shake, I want to add pots both on the ground and hanging.
+Visualize: Like I stated above picture, draw out, take a walk around your home or area and design the layout of plants.
+Since we have this adorable new Tack Shack, I want to add pots both on the ground and hanging.
 We also have a Thyme Out pasture now fenced off so each of the planters needs herbs for both horses and us.
-This is the area without much sun, so I have to watch which herbs can grow in this wooded area.
+This is an area without much sun, so I have to watch which herbs can grow in this wooded area.
 We were given a grant by our local St. Joseph’s Foundation last year in May of 2017 and it worked out beautifully!

 DIY Step 2

 Preparing your seeds is the fun part!
 Getting your hands in the dirt when there is snow outside is AWESOME!
 Here are some ideas for planting your seedlings if you don’t want to use the traditional plastic tray method which also is a money saver.
 I think you will like the ideas too!